Jihyun Park: Biography

 Park was born in North Korea in 1968.
 She crossed into China in 1998 with her brother, a Korean People's Army soldier.
 A smuggler promised Park a "well-paid job", but she was instead sold for 5,000 yuan into a forced marriage with a farmer, with whom she had a child.
 Park was subsequently brought back into a North Korean prison camp, where she was forced to work on farms.

 In 2004, Park escaped again with the help of a local broker through mountainous terrain.
-Once back in China, she stayed for a few days in her former shelter and then fled to Beijing with her son, awaiting help from the South Korean embassy, but was later returned back to the border.
+Once back in China, she stayed for a few days in her former shelter and then fled to Beijing with her son, awaiting help from the South Korean embassy, but was later returned to the border.
 She did not give up and went to the United Kingdom as a refugee four years later, initially struggling with the English language and unable to communicate with anyone for some time.
 She eventually gained citizenship and settled permanently.

 Park published a memoir, The Hard Road Out: One Woman's Escape from North Korea, in 2022.